Anderson Drug Crime Lawyer Protecting the Rights of the Accused

 There are many defense strategies that can be used to fight your criminal charges, including:

 - Illegal search and seizure: Evidence that was gathered in an illegal search and seizure is not admissible.
 If your constitutional rights were violated, our attorneys will ensure the evidence that was gathered during the search is thrown out.

 - Lack of intent: Many drug crimes require intent.
 Proving that you did not intend on committing a crime could help you fight your drug charges.

 - Lack of possession: You can face possession charges even if you are not in physical possession of the controlled substance.
 For example, if drugs are found in your car, you could face charges.
 If this happens to you, we will work tirelessly to show that you were not aware of or in control of the controlled substances.

 These are some of the many strategies that can be used in a drug crime case.
 Our attorneys will need to learn more about your case to determine how to defend you against your criminal charges.
 Sometimes, our attorneys are able to get charges dismissed for our clients.
 But even if this is not possible, we may be able to negotiate with the prosecutor for reduced charges to help you minimize the negative penalties of a conviction.
 Set up a free consultation with our team to start exploring your legal options.

 Schedule A Free Consultation With Our Drug Crime Attorneys in Anderson

 Have you been charged with a drug crime?
 You need to fight the charges to ensure that a conviction does not completely disrupt your life.
-Let the experienced drug crime lawyers at Beeman Heifner Benge P.A. protect your rights and work tirelessly to reach the best possible outcome in your case.
+Let the experienced drug crime and criminal defense lawyers at Beeman Heifner Benge P.A. protect your rights and work tirelessly to reach the best possible outcome in your case.
 Schedule a free consultation regarding your case by calling (317) 793-2015 or (765) 393-2468 or filling out the form on this website.